-Last month the UP3 team travelled to Amsterdam to attend the 9th edition of the World Rail Festival.
+Last month the UP3 team traveled to Amsterdam to attend the 9th edition of the World Rail Festival.
 The event saw 1000 delegates from rail operators, infrastructure gurus and industry specialists join for two days of networking and knowledge sharing to drive rail change and innovation.
 Delegates were privy to over 200 track sessions, and we attended as many as we could to utilise this learning opportunity.

 We were a Silver Sponsor and had some really engaging conversations with attendees around enhancing customer experiences and solving industry challenges like rail disruption and revenue protection.
-As well as our exhibition stand, we also sponsored the coffee station (you’re welcome caffeine addicts 😋) and hosted a lively roundtable session.
+As well as our exhibition stand, we also sponsored the coffee station (you’re welcome caffeine addicts 😋) and hosted a lively round table session.

 With everything it had to offer, this was a fantastic event to help you research the latest industry trends and catch up with friends old and new within the rail world.
 Here’s a run-down of our favourite insights from the event: